-Northeastern University–Seattle has a host of resources for students looking to make the most of their graduate studies.
-Some of these resources are specific to our Seattle campus and some benefit any Northeastern student.
+Northeastern University’s Seattle Campus has a host of resources for students looking to make the most of their graduate studies.
+Some of these resources are specific to our campus, and some benefit any Northeastern student.
 Below are ways to enrich your experience and find the tools you need to succeed.

-Northeastern University—Seattle provides campus support in a variety of ways to help you make the most out of your graduate experience.
+Northeastern University in Seattle provides campus support in a variety of ways to help you make the most out of your graduate experience.

-The Northeastern Husky Card is the official identification card of Northeastern.
-Along with identification, it is also used for printing and resource check out.
-All students are required to carry their Husky Card while on campus and may be asked to show their ID for identity verification.
+Your Student ID Card is used for more than just identification: It’s also required for campus access, printing, and resource check-out.
+All students are required to carry their ID Card while on campus and may be asked to show their ID for identity verification.

-Check with the front desk at 225 Terry Ave.
-N. (call at 206.254.7510) for available times to get an ID card made or to replace your card.
-There is a $25 nonrefundable fee to replace a lost or stolen Husky Card.
+Visit, call (206.254.7510), or email the Front Desk at 225 Terry Ave.
+N. for questions about ID cards.
+There is a $25 nonrefundable fee to replace a lost or stolen Student ID Card.

 Group Study Areas

 Enjoy the benefits of meeting with classmates to work on projects or study together in one of our resource and lounge areas.
-Students can reserve space for individual study and small group meetings during weekday business hours by visiting the reception desk or by calling 206.467.5481.
+Students can reserve space for individual study and small group meetings during weekday business hours by using the Robin booking service.

-Northeastern University—Seattle aims to support students through a variety of career and financial services, so they can get the most out of their graduate experience.
+Northeastern University aims to support students through a variety of career and financial services, so they can get the most out of their graduate experience.

 NU Fund Me is a professional development program open to Seattle students.
-Apply to receive funds to help cover the cost of attending a variety of professional and academic opportunities including conferences and networking events.
-Terms and Conditions apply, see the application, or email assistant director of student affairs Aaron Jorgensen for more details.
+Apply to receive funds to help with the cost of attending professional and academic opportunities including conferences and networking events.
+Terms and Conditions apply.
+See the application, or email Seattle Student Affairs for more details.

-Student Interest Groups (SIGs) are a group of students who have agreed to come together around a specific topic of interest.
+Student Interest Groups (SIGs) are a group of students who have agreed to come together around a specific topic of interest and have fun while doing so!
 Learn more about SIGs, how to start one, and what SIGs are currently active.

 The Employer Engagement and Career Design Office website is another great place to go for resources related to resumes and cover letters—it includes some useful samples.

 At the heart of the Northeastern experience is an education that is grounded in experiential learning.
-There are a number of ways for our students to participate in experiential learning.
-Please use the links/contacts below to understand the opportunities in your program and/or college.
+Please use the links/contacts below to understand the opportunities in your program and/or college: